SalomePlatform/smesh/doc/salome/gui/SMESH/input/rotation.rst

 	:align: center

 .. centered::
-	"The initial mesh"
+	The initial mesh

 .. image:: ../images/rotation2.png
 	:align: center

 .. centered::
-	"The rotated mesh"
+	The rotated mesh

 **See Also** a sample TUI Script of a :ref:`tui_rotation` operation.